Analysis of error localization of Chebyshev spectral approximations: Pointwise error estimates of Chebyshev projections

 In this section, we present pointwise error estimates of Chebyshev projections for the model function defined in \eqref{def:Model}.
 Our main result will provide a thorough understanding of the pointwise error behavior of Chebyshev projections for functions with a singularity.
 For notational simplicity, we introduce

 and we will drop the argument $x$ in $\varphi_{\xi}^{\pm}(x)$ whenever there is no ambiguity.

-Before stating our main result, we present two preliminary results that will be used in the proof of our main result. \begin{lemma} Let $f$ be the function defined in \eqref{def:Model} and let $a_k$ be its $k$th Chebyshev coefficient. \begin{itemize} \item[\rm (i)] If $\xi\in(-1,1)$, then for $k\gg1$, we have
+Before stating our main result, we provide two useful lemmas that will be used in the proof of our main result. \begin{lemma} Let $f$ be the function defined in \eqref{def:Model} and let $a_k$ be its $k$th Chebyshev coefficient. \begin{itemize} \item[\rm (i)] If $\xi\in(-1,1)$, then for $k\gg1$, we have

 where $U_k(x)$ is the Chebyshev polynomial of the second kind of degree $k$ and

 \item[\rm (ii)] If $\xi=\pm1$, then for $k\gg1$, we have

 \end{itemize} \end{lemma} \begin{proof} As for (i), it follows from Theorem 2.1 in \cite{kzaz2000asymp}.
 As for (ii), it follows from Theorem 2.2 in \cite{wang2018clenshaw}. \end{proof}